Claimtech-Uk/rmcdialer/SMART_LEAD_DISCOVERY_IMPLEMENTATION_PLAN.md

   async discoverNewRequirements(hoursBack: number = 1) {
     // Check claim_requirements created in last hour
     // Update user's queue_type to 'requirements'
+    // Search from claim_requirements > claims > users to connect upwards
+    // do not include type : signature, vehicle_registration, cfa, solicitor_letter_of_authority, letter_of_authority
+    // only search for pending requirments
+    // do not add users that have not signed, unsigned takes priority here
+    // update user score to 0

   }

   // Cron 3: Unsigned Conversions (hourly)